HLA-B: Related conditions

-Among people with human immunodeficiency virus (HIV) infection, a version of HLA-B designated HLA-B*5701 is associated with an extreme sensitivity to abacavir.
-This drug is a treatment for HIV-1 that slows the spread of the virus in the body.
-People with abacavir hypersensitivity often develop a fever, chills, rash, upset stomach, and other symptoms when treated with this drug.
+Among people with human immunodeficiency virus (HIV) infection, a version of HLA-B designated HLA-B*5701 is associated with an increased risk of hypersensitivity reactions to abacavir, a nucleoside reverse transcriptase inhibitor used to treat HIV.
+Abacavir hypersensitivity reactions often result in fever, chills, rash, upset stomach, and other constitutional symptoms.
+Screening for the HLA-B*5701 allele has been shown to reduce the incidence of hypersentivity reactions.

 Several other variations of the HLA-B gene appear to play a role in the progression of HIV infection to acquired immunodeficiency syndrome (AIDS).
 AIDS is a disease that damages the immune system, preventing it from effectively defending the body against infections.
 The signs and symptoms of AIDS may not appear until 10 years or more after infection with HIV.
 Studies suggest that people with HIV infection who have HLA-B27 or HLA-B57 tend to progress more slowly than usual to AIDS.
 On the other hand, researchers believe that HIV-positive individuals who have HLA-B35 tend to develop the signs and symptoms of AIDS more quickly than usual.
 Other factors also influence the progression of HIV to AIDS.

 Another version of the HLA-B gene, HLA-B53, has been shown to help protect against severe malaria.
 HLA-B53 is most common in West African populations, where malaria is a frequent cause of death in children.
 Researchers suggest that this version of the HLA-B gene may help the immune system respond more effectively to the parasite that causes malaria.